 MEREDITH ALLING: I have a really terrible memory when it comes to details, especially when it’s a question of time, but I am pretty sure we officially met on the rooftop of the Standard Hotel in LA one night during AWP 2016.
 And we had a good time and bonded for life.

 JDE: And then the next night I heard you read “Rita.”
 I remember writing down a line (“nothing between me and the ground is untrue”) and feeling almost giddy when I rediscovered it in Sing The Song.
 But I loved your live reading.
 How do you prepare?
 How do you choose what to read

 MA: I actually haven’t done that many readings.
 Less than ten.
-How I prepare is by taking half a Xanax and then having a drink.
-You’re not supposed to mix Xanax with alcohol, but this combination works for me, and I’m still basically blacking out with anxiety, just not to the point of paralysis.
 As far as choosing what to read, I try to pick stories that will be entertaining when read aloud, either because they are easy to follow or funny or some combination.
 I’ve been bored at a lot of readings (sorry) so I don’t want to be boring.

 JDE: You’re definitely not boring.
 And that same month, you had just found out that Sing The Song was going to be published!
 What was the best part of that process, of watching your stories go from disparate little things into a book?